VandyApps/vandyvans-ios/README.md

 Vandy Vans
 ==========

-Vandy Vans is an open-source iPhone project created by [Vanderbilt University](http://vanderbilt.edu) through a student organization called [VandyMobile](https://www.facebook.com/VandyMobile).
+Vandy Vans is an open-source iPhone project created by [Vanderbilt University](http://vanderbilt.edu) students through a student organization called [VandyMobile](https://www.facebook.com/VandyMobile).

 The purpose of the app is to provide a fast, native way for Vanderbilt students to access the van schedule as well as a live map of the vans' locations on their iPhones.